Login or Register to make a submission.

 1. Short and informative title.

-3. Full name, mailing address, fax phone number and email address of the corresponding author to whom communications should be sent is typed at the bottom.
+3. Full name, ORCID, mailing address, fax phone number, and email address of the corresponding author to whom communications should be sent are typed at the bottom.

 4. Running title containing 50 characters or less in length.

-The second page of the manuscript should contain Summary, Keywords and a list of non-standard abbreviations used in text, figures, tables, and figure and table legends.
+The second page of the manuscript should contain a Summary, Keywords, and a list of non-standard abbreviations used in text, figures, tables, and figure and table legends.

 A summary should be short and clear, typed on a separate sheet, and should contain no more than 250 words.
 It must be comprehensible to readers before they have read the paper.
 Reference citations must not appear in the abstract, abbreviations should be avoided.

-The summary of the original articles, should be structured, including following: Background, Methods, Results and Conclusions.
+The summary of the original articles should be structured, including the following: Background, Methods, Results, and Conclusions.
 The abstract of the other article types should not be structured.

 Introduction